tohru-murakami/Yukari_Code_2/Yukari Data Manager/README_YDM.md

 # Yukari Data Manager

-The **Yukari Data Manager** is a spreadsheet created with Apple Numbers, designed to help organize Yukari Preference Questionnaire Data, compile it for the Yukari Code team optimization program, and review the optimized team assignments.
+The **Yukari Data Manager** is a spreadsheet created with **Apple Numbers**, designed to help organize Yukari Preference Questionnaire Data, compile it for the Yukari Code team optimization program, and review the optimized team assignments.

 1. **Compiling Data for the Optimization Program**
    This tool helps organize and prepare the necessary data files to run optimization calculations.